 Let us first learn how to make rava idli batter using this easy rava idli batter recipe and then learn how to make instant rava idli (steamed semolina cakes) using the batter prepared from scratch.

-You definitely need an idli cooker to make idlis.
+You will need an idli cooker to make idlis.

 You can buy idli cooker here.
 I have bought the same idli cooker from Amazon which I still use.
 You can make different kind of idlis like rice idli, rava idli or more varieties in this kind of idli cooker designed to make steamed idlis.

-And to make rava idli batter and rava idlis, you definitely need rava or sooji flour which is the slightly coarse semolina flour.
+To make rava idli batter and rava idlis, you need rava or sooji flour which is the slightly coarse semolina flour used to make rava idlis and many other popular Indian dishes.

 Rice idlis are more traditional and they are made by grinding fermented rice and urad dal (black gram skin removed) and steaming the batter using idly cooker.